AstarNetwork/astar-docs/docs/nodes/node-commands.md

         --two
             Shortcut for `--name Two --validator` with session keys for `Two` added to keystore

+        --tx-ban-seconds <SECONDS>
+            How long a transaction is banned for, if it is considered invalid.
+Defaults to 1800s

         --unsafe-pruning
             THIS IS A DEPRECATED CLI-ARGUMENT